 LAHP Black and Global Majority studentships

 Structural inequalities in education have resulted in the under-representation of Black and Global Majority doctoral students.
 LAHP is committed to increasing the number of awards made to British Black and Global Majority doctoral students.
-A minimum of five studentships across LAHP’s open and CDA competitions will be awarded to Home status Black and Global Majority students for entry in October 2022.
+A minimum of five studentships across LAHP’s open competition will be awarded to Home status Black and Global Majority students for entry in October 2024.
 The award of these studentships will be confirmed by LAHP’s Studentship Award Panel.

 Students who identify as People of Colour, BAME and/or part of Black and Global Majority racial and ethnic groups will be eligible to be considered for one of these studentships.
-A minimum of two / three studentships will be awarded to Black British students (Black or Black British African, Black or Black British Caribbean, Black or Black British other or Mixed Black or Black British) because these students are disproportionately under-represented at LAHP.
+We aim to award a minimum of three of these studentships to Black British students (Black or Black British African, Black or Black British Caribbean, Black or Black British other or Mixed Black or Black British) because these students are disproportionately under-represented at LAHP.

-All students should apply to LAHP’s open or CDA competition in the normal way.
+All students should apply to LAHP’s open competition in the normal way.
 There will be a tickbox to indicate your eligibility to be considered for one of these studentships.

 We welcome applications for all studentships:

 - across all of LAHP’s subject areas and approaches, including for inter-disciplinary and practice-based research;

 - from those who have recently completed their Masters’ programmes and those with relevant professional and/or practitioner experience;